What’s going on in the Arizona Medical Malpractice Insurance Market

 Arizona Medical Malpractice Insurance and Statute of Limitations

-The Statute of Limitations in Arizona is defined in A.R.S. §12-542 and states that a medical malpractice action or cause of action for medical malpractice must be initiated and taken legal action within 2 years of the alleged negligence, misconduct, errors or omissions, or breach of contract of services rendered.
-This is the standard deadline.
-There are also certain exceptions to the rule with regards to discovery, minor children and disability.
+The Statute of Limitations in Arizona is defined in A.R.S. §12-542 and states that a medical malpractice action or cause of action for medical malpractice must be commenced and prosecuted within two years after the cause of action accrues, and not afterward, of the alleged negligence, misconduct, errors or omissions, or breach of contract of services rendered.
+Exceptions for product liability are stated in A.R.S 12-551

 It is important to consult your Arizona medical professional liability insurance company and a medical malpractice attorney should a provider receive a written demand from a patient or patient representative.

 Desert Mountain Insurance is available to discuss your questions regarding the coverage provided by Arizona medical malpractice insurance policies.
 Please do not hesitate to give us a call today at (480) 348-2200.

 Let Us Help You Shop for Arizona Medical Malpractice Insurance for Healthcare Providers

 The information provided on this site does not constitute legal advice.
 The material on this site is for informational purposes only and often changes without notice and may not be the most current.
 Please check your state laws and always seek the advice of a qualified attorney regarding any legal issue or question.